 Project Status: Phase 1 Completed Summer 2015

 Midland Park began as a collaboration between a group of forward-thinking citizens and the Town of Basalt with the shared goal of creating a diverse, beautiful, and peaceful destination along the Roaring Fork River and adjacent to the Town’s new showpiece library.
-In collaboration with the Midland Park committee and the Town, Connect One has designed an inclusive park that visibly and physically connects the town to the Roaring Fork River in an ecologically sensitive manner.
+In collaboration with the Midland Park Committee and the Town, Connect One designed an inclusive park that visibly and physically connects the town to the Roaring Fork River in an ecologically sensitive manner.

 This project won a 2019 CCASLA Honor Award.

 · ADA Water Access

 · Spirit Nest